daltoncaires/ai-crypto-trading-bot/readme.md

 - Simulates trading logic, including buy/sell handling, portfolio updates, and PnL tracking.
 - Includes a backtesting module to evaluate AI-driven strategies on historical data.
 - All configuration is handled via environment variables for easy tuning.
+- **API-Driven Configuration**: Adapts to the available data from the CoinGecko API, ensuring resilience to changes and gracefully handling missing data points.

+### API-Driven Configuration (Schema Discovery)
+A core principle of this bot is to adapt to the data provided by the external API (CoinGecko).
+Instead of relying on hardcoded parameters, the bot discovers available information, such as the list of top coins, and adjusts its behavior accordingly.

+This approach provides several advantages:
+- **Resilience**: The bot is less likely to break if the API schema changes or if certain data points are temporarily unavailable.
+- **Adaptability**: The bot automatically incorporates new coins as they enter the top market cap rankings.
+- **Dynamic Rate Limiting**: While the CoinGecko Demo API does not provide rate limit headers, the bot uses a conservative delay between API calls to avoid `429 Too Many Requests` errors.
+This can be extended to a more dynamic strategy if using a Pro plan.

+The decision-making engine is designed to be aware of and utilize the data schema as provided by the exchange/broker, making it more robust and adaptable to real-world conditions.

 ### Getting Started